Eben-Success/Coding_and_Implementation/Recursion/readme.md

 * Can lead to out of memory error or stack overflow exceptions.
 * Can be unnecessarily complex if poorly constructed.

+## Divide & Conquer

+Divide and conquer algorithms are mostly recursive algorithms.